Kaytila/MTBG/README.md

 - missile weapons
 - spells

-Full drag'n'drop support as in U7
+- Full drag'n'drop support as in U7
-Keyboard command framework as in U6
+- Keyboard command framework as in U6

-Visibility calculation based on tile type night/day cycle
+- Visibility calculation based on tile type
+- night/day cycle
-MUSE type music system -> changes with location, but also with combat and combat situation
+- MUSE type music system -> changes with location, but also with combat and combat situation
+- scheduling system
+- containers
+- brightness calculation